ChendrayanV/aOSComm-IndiaTour/README.md

 b.
 A simple one line declaration helps us to select the properties by tab completion.

 ## Sincere Thanks
-[Vijai Anand Ramalingam](http://www.c-sharpcorner.com/members/vijai-anand-ramalingam) for the excellent SharePoint 2013 .Net Client Side Object Model Cookbook
+[Vijai Anand Ramalingam](http://www.c-sharpcorner.com/members/vijai-anand-ramalingam) for the excellent SharePoint 2013 .Net Client Side Object Model Cookbook.
 [François-Xavier Cat](https://github.com/lazywinadmin) for expanding help in MD and github.
 [aOSComm](https://twitter.com/aOSComm) for giving me an oppurtunity to share ideas about CSOM, EWS Managed API and PowerShell
 ## Disclaimer
 All the PowerShell function created by me (Chendrayan Venkatesan a.k.a Chen V) in this module are built on the fly to demo about **Writing PowerShell